Taiping Attractions

 Since there aren’t any signboards or information boards, you wouldn’t really know that this is in fact, a historical site in Taiping without first reading about it.

-Unfortunately, all of the original records of the prison and its inmates never made it out of the Japanese occupation (1941 to 1945).
+Unfortunately, all the original records of the prison and its inmates never made it out of the Japanese occupation (1941 to 1945).

 However, the structure of the building hasn’t changed much since its construction in 1879.